 Bill began his broadcasting career in 1946 at WKXL-AM, Concord, NH, while still in high school.
 He is best known in Vermont for his lengthy and distinguished service at WIKE-AM, Newport, where he worked from 1952 to 1980.
 Upon retirement from radio, Bill became Marketing Director for Community National Bank in Derby.
 He is a former President of the VAB.
 Bill passed away in 2019.

 Ken Greene, Charter Member

 Ken began his broadcasting career in 1950 at WTWN-AM in St. Johnsbury.
 He joined WCAX-AM (now WVMT-AM) in 1955 and hosted the popular “Dance Date” program on WCAX-TV from 1955 to 1968.
-He served as Director of Promotions and Public Affairs at WCAX-TV from 1974 until his retirement in 1996.
-Ken is a former President of the VAB.
-He died in 2004.
+He served as Director of Promotions and Public Affairs at WCAX-TV from 1974 until his retirement in 1996 and was a former President of the VAB.
+Ken passed away in 2004.

 Stuart Hall, Charter Member

 Stuart began his record-setting broadcast career in 1948 while attending college in Massachusetts.
 In 1954, he came to Vermont to become the weatherman at WCAX-TV.
 Stuart’s television career at WCAX lasted an incredible 35 years.
 Along the way, he became one of the best-known and best-liked television personalities in Vermont.
 He passed away 2011.